Ripeey/Teliph/README.md

 # Teliph

 A php based framework for quickly setting up small telegram API based bots.
-It is Lightweight and just needs one single file to be included within the code.
+It is Lightweight and just needs one single file to be included within the code for webhook use.

 ## Usage